kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 # Introduction

-So far I've discovered **three different ways** you can use StatePrinter for leveraging your unit test mileage.
+This document describes **three different strategies** that you can use StatePrinter for leveraging your unit test productivity.
 The strategies introduced here are presented in "order of familiarity", thus we start out "slow" and let things get more insane as we go along.
 Hold on to your hats and make sure to read all strategies presented before you make up your mind with regards to the strategy that best suits your project or organization.

 This document explains a radically different approach to writing and maintaining asserts in unit tests.
 Read with an open mind.

-# 1. Strategy 1..
-Manual asserting with automatic consolidation
+# 1. Strategy 1: Manual asserting with automatic consolidation

 The straight forward way to using Stateprinter is to only use it for generating values for your asserts.
 In turn, this will enable to you to quickly rectify your asserts when inner logic of your business code changes.
 For the most part, it's business as usual and we have not really solved the problems with unit testing presented in [The problems with traditional unit testing](TheProblemsWithTraditionalUnitTesting.md).